 Each spring thousands of people will descend on downtown Tempe to enjoy Hawaiian food, traditions, and culture at the Arizona Aloha Festival.

 The festival takes place in mid-March.
-Specific dates are usually announced by the previous year end.
+Specific dates are usually announced by the previous year's end.

 You can stay at hotels that are within walking distances from a light rail station and take the light rail to the event.
-If you want to be closer, about 1/2 mile away I can recommend Tempe Mission Palms.
+If you want to be closer, about 1/2 mile away, try Tempe Mission Palms.

 If you are going to the Arizona Aloha Festival, be prepared.
 It is one of the more popular two-day festivals that takes place in the Phoenix area.
 Driving around in downtown Tempe can be a challenge on a normal day, so take a little extra patience with you on Arizona Aloha Festival days if you intend to drive.

 - The Arizona Aloha Festival is a very popular event.
 It will be crowded.